dfhsingh/Ather-Home-Assistant-integration/README.md

 4. Enter your Ather registered Phone Number, key* and OTP

 > [!NOTE]
-> Required key is to identify Ather server, its available in mobile app
+> Required key is to identify Ather server, its available in mobile app source, you need to decompile app to get the key.
 5. Follow the prompts to complete proper setup.

 ## Entities